-a.
 Applicants will be selected for assistance loans under CDBG on a first come, first served basis.
-All applicants will have to be approved by the County Loan Review Committee to be determined eligible.
+All applicants will have tomust be approved by the County-Loan Review Committee LRC to be determined eligible.

-B. Owner/Investor
+B. Owner/InvestorOwner-investor

-- 1. All owner/investor rehabilitation properties will have a fully amortized loan with 5% simple interest per annum for maximum 15-year loan term. - 2.
-Owners will be required to execute a rent limitation agreement (RLA) for five years upon closing of escrow. - a.
-Base Rent --Vacant: If the house is vacant, rent charges shall not exceed 30 percent of 80 percent County median income for the appropriate household size in that unit.
+- 1. All owner/investorowner-investor rehabilitation properties will have a fully-amortized loan with five (5) %-percent simple interest per annum for a maximum 15-year loan term. - 2.
+Owners will be required to execute a rent limitation agreement (RLA) for five (5) years upon closing of escrow. - a.
+Base Rent Vacant: If the house is vacant, rent charges shall not exceed 30 percent of 80 percent of the County median income for the appropriate household size in that unit.
 In no instance shall rents exceed the U.S. Department of Housing and Urban Development (HUD) Fair Market Rent (FMR) schedule, as updated annually, while the RLA is in effect.
 Rents will be monitored on an annual basis. - b.
-Base Rent -- Occupied Unit: If the house is occupied, rent charges shall not exceed 30 percent of the existing tenants' household income; or, where before rehabilitation rents already exceed 30 percent of the existing tenants' income, no rent increases shall be allowed which provide for rents plus utilities over 30 percent of the tenants' income. - 3.
-As specified in the RLA, an owner investor who participates in the program must maintain the property at post-rehabilitation conditions for a minimum of five (5) years.
-Should the property not be maintained accordingly, the loan will become due and payable, and if necessary, foreclosure proceedings will be instituted.
+Base Rent -- Occupied Unit: If the house is occupied, rent charges shall not exceed 30 percent of the existing tenants' household income; or, where before rehabilitation rents already exceed 30 percent of the existing tenants' household income, no rent increases shall be allowed which provide for rents plus utilities over 30 percent of the tenants' household income. - 3.
+As specified in the RLA, an owner\-investor who participates in the program must maintain the property at post-rehabilitation conditions for a minimum of five (5) years.
+Should the property not be maintained accordingly, the loan will become due and payable immediately, and if necessary, foreclosure proceedings will be instituted.